-Complete sets of Bidding Documents, Drawings, and Specifications, on compact disc (CD) in PDF format may be obtained from REVplans, 28 Church Street, Unit 7, Warwick, NY 10990 Tel: 1-877-272-0216, upon depositing the sum of one hundred dollars (\$100.00) for each combined set of documents.
-Checks or money orders shall be made payable to Cornwall Central School District.
+Complete sets of Bidding Documents, Drawings and Specifications, may be obtained from REVplans, 28 Church Street, Unit 7, Warwick, NY 10990 Tel: 1-877-272-0216, upon depositing the sum of one hundred dollars (\$100.00) for each combined set of documents.
+Checks or money orders shall be made payable to Cornwall Public Library.
+Plan deposit is refundable in accordance with the terms in the Instructions to Bidders to all submitting bids.
+Any bidder requiring documents to be shipped shall make arrangements with the printer and pay for all packaging and shipping costs.